speedment/speedment-doc/pages/advanced_features.md

 ForkJoinPool-1-worker-1 InventoryImpl { inventoryId = 1027, filmId = 230, storeId = 1, lastUpdate = 2006-02-15 05:09:17.0 }
 ForkJoinPool-1-worker-3 InventoryImpl { inventoryId = 3075, filmId = 676, storeId = 2, lastUpdate = 2006-02-15 05:09:17.0 }
 ```
-As can be seem, the parallel stream was executed by the thread pool we just created.
+As can be seem, the parallel stream was executed by the thread pool.

-Read more about parallel streams in custom thread pools in this [blog post](http://minborgsjavapot.blogspot.com/2016/11/work-with-parallel-database-streams.html)
+Read more about parallel streams in custom thread pools in this [blog post](http://minborgsjavapot.blogspot.com/2016/11/work-with-parallel-database-streams.html).

 ## Connection Pooling